-- 1. Display the detail of a session (see The Sessions menu). - 2.
+- 1. Display the detail of a session (see above). - 2.
 In the newly displayed view, you can edit the name and the description of the session.
 You can also view a preview of the session last time it was opened, as well as the number of groups, zones, devices and images it contains.